Posted by ESPN.com's Pat Yasinskas

 Brees is doing it with smoke, mirrors and healthy dose of screen and swing passes to Reggie Bush.
 And Brees is making it look easy.

 "It's never easy.
 Never, ever easy,'' Brees said.
 "Your preparation throughout the week can make it easier.
 The more comfortable you are, the calmer you will be because you understand where the ball is going to go, no matter what the coverage or the situation.
 That's what allows you to be successful out there, the preparation.
 You're always trying to envision every scenario.
 That way, when game day comes around, it's as if it's always happened.''

-As big as he is on preparation, there's no way Brees could have envisioned how things would have played out in the first four games.
+As big as he is on preparation, there's no way Brees could have envisioned how things have played out in the first four games.
 Already one of the league's better quarterbacks, it's not especially surprising that Brees has become the best with Brady out for the season with an injury and Manning playing very ordinary football.